LesleyLai/blog/contents/blog/const_correctness_std_function/en.md

 function<int() const> f2 {[x=0]() mutable { return ++x; }}; // Does not compile
 ```

-On the other hand, `operator()` of the none-`const` specialization would not have `const` type signature, so you cannot invoke the `const` version of such functions at all:
+On the other hand, `operator()` of the non-`const` specialization would not have `const` type signature, so you cannot invoke the `const` version of such functions at all:

 ```cpp
 function<int()> f1 {[x=0]() mutable { return ++x; }};